zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Test procedure

-1. Using method [Get-Del-NS-IPs], obtain the IP addresses of the name servers ("Name Server IPs").
+1. Using Method [Get-Del-NS-IPs], obtain the IP addresses of the name servers ("Name Server IPs").

 2. If the *Name Server IPs* set is undefined, then output an undefined set and